 Becoming a Mathematician

-At the age of 12, life for Tartaglia must have been harsh; he would not yet have a beard to hide the injuries that made him “look like a monster.”
+At age 12, life for Tartaglia must have been harsh; he did not yet have a beard to hide the injuries that made him “look like a monster.”
 He was not alone, however; many other survivors living in Brescia were also learning to live with permanent disfigurement.

 He was too poor to afford school, but got a few weeks free schooling.
 He kept a book that he should have returned to the school and taught himself to read.
 He also began showing a remarkable gift for calculations.